THIS IS AN ADVERTISEMENT

 Vast Knowledge Of Family Law And Grandparents’ Rights

 Multi-generational family conflicts can emerge that disrupt the harmony of family relationships due to disputes over child-rearing, visitation and custody matters.
-The attorneys at the law office of Tasha K. Schaffner, PLLC, are well-versed in the complex area of grandparents’ rights under Kentucky law.
+The attorneys at Schaffner Family Law are well-versed in the complex area of grandparents’ rights under Kentucky law.

 Oftentimes, when the parent of a child unexpectedly passes away, the grandparents may lose access to their grandchild.
 Similarly, grandparents may become de facto custodians of their grandchildren in a variety of circumstances, whether with the consent of the child’s parents or due to problems involving neglect, abuse or abandonment of the minor child.
 A non-parent (including a grandparent) who provides primary care and support for a child for a defined period of time may seek legal custody of the child as a de facto custodian.